San Diego Stadium: Other sports

 In October 1967, just weeks after the stadium opened, it hosted a Sports Car Club of America event organized by San Diego Region.
 The event was not held in the stadium itself, but on a temporary course mapped out through the stadium's parking lot.
 In July 1968, the Region organized a SCCA National for the car park, now called the San Diego Stadium International Raceway, but the combination of a very small crowd and complaints about the noise ensured that the experiment was not repeated.

 The stadium also hosted rugby matches.
 In October 1980, the United States played New Zealand in a rugby match televised on ESPN.
 With 14,000 fans in attendance, this game at the time was the largest crowd ever to watch an international rugby game in the US.
 Old Mission Beach Athletic Club RFC played rugby union at the adjacent mini-stadium, so-called Little Q.

 The stadium was home to a round of the AMA Supercross Championship each year, usually in early February, from 1980 to 2014.
 The stadium also hosted a round of Monster Jam, also ran and operated by Feld Entertainment.
 In 2015, both events were moved to Petco Park.

 ESPN held their inaugural Moto X World Championships at the stadium in April 2008, and has previously used the stadium parking lot and surrounding streets as a venue in the X Games Street Luge competition.

 On May 4 and 18, 2013, the stadium was used as a racecourse by the Stadium Super Trucks.

 Concerts on the Green

 Concerts on the Green was a sports field converted into a music and entertainment venue, located on the southwest corner of the stadium parking lot.
 The field was originally used as a practice venue for the San Diego Chargers.
 After the team moved to Chargers Park about a mile north of the stadium, the area was used primarily for rugby.
 AEG leased the area and retrofit it into an open-air amphitheater for concerts and other entertainment shows.
 The venue had the capability to hold 12,500, making it the second biggest entertainment venue in the Greater San Diego area; only North Island Credit Union Amphitheatre seated more.

 Non-sporting events

 The stadium being used as an evacuation center during California wildfires of October 2007.

 Concerts

 Many concerts were also held inside the stadium over the years, by artists of many different genres.

-In 1983 rock radio station KGB 101.5 FM hosted the KGB Skyshow 8 with Uriah Heep, Eddie Money, Mötley Crüe and Def Leppard finishing the show.